Home > Become a Notary > How to Become a Louisiana Notary

 Do I need to order a notary stamp in Louisiana?

 Louisiana notary statute does not require Louisiana notaries public to use a notary seal to authenticate the notarial acts they perform.
 Notarizations in Louisiana are regularly performed without a notary stamp or notary seal.
-“A notary’s signature is his seal” (LAC 46:XLVI.131A).
+“A notary’s signature is his seal” (LAC 46:XLVI.131.A.).
 However, a Louisiana notary public is not prohibited from using an official notary seal.
-If a Louisiana notary elects to use a notary seal to authenticate their notarial acts, the notary seal may contain the following elements:
+If a Louisiana notary elects to use a notary seal to authenticate their notarial acts, the notary seal may contain the following information:

 1. The notary’s name.